 Perhaps your children like to draw and you find they are drawing more pictures of plants, animals, and other natural features.

-Maybe your child is a performer and he continues to act like characters that sound a lot like Ortman, Scruffy, Selena, and Dr. Dodo.
+Maybe your child is a performer and he continues to act like characters that sound a lot like Ortman, Scrappy, Dr. Dodo, and the Cabin Snails.

 For the children who are analytical thinkers, you may find them withdrawing to a corner of nature in the yard or neighborhood to simply feel the familiarity of the sense of place and connection to the earth.

 For the children that are talkers, you wonder how it is even possible for your child to still have new stories to tell about camp or how she is still glowing when she tells that same story from when she took a leap off the swim dock to catch a frisbee.